Anzu420/SpamTool-app-android/README.md

 Overall it's a pretty light app, but it does crash if you abuse the number of copy and pastes!

-## The development

-The app is being developed using Java!

 Software used:
 - Android Studio (IDE)
 - Photoshop (for the logo)